Social Work (BSW)

 Upon graduation with your Bachelor of Social Work degree, you can pursue a job in case management in nonprofit organizations, hospitals, or social service agencies.
 Graduates with the BSW degree are eligible to take the Illinois State Social Work license exam after completing two years of work experience.
 Students are also eligible to pursue the Wisconsin Certified Social Worker exam upon graduation.

 For those wishing to take on more supervisory and clinical roles, you can apply for advanced standing in AU's Master of Social Work program, which is offered on the main AU campus, at AU Woodstock Center, and through AU Online.
-You can advance your career even further with AU’s Doctor of Social Work program.

 The Bachelor of Social Work program requires a special application, which you can complete online.
 The program takes place on the GWC campus in Williams Bay, Wisconsin.
 There is also a program for transfer students at the Woodstock Center in Woodstock, Illinois, and through AU Online.
 To learn more about the transfer program at Woodstock, fill out this inquiry form.